plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-create-a-pie-chart.md

 state: active
 tags: basic
 order: 5
-meta_description: A tutorial on how to make a pie chart using Plotly 2.0 online data visualization software
+meta_description: A tutorial on how to make a pie chart using Plotly 2.0 online data visualization software.
 popularity: featured
 carouselimageurl: ../static/images/create-pie-chart/pie-thumb.png
 actioncall: How to create a pie chart in Plotly 2.0